 Running and writing tests¶

+documented.
 HyperSpy uses the pytest library

 for testing.
 The tests reside in the

 First ensure pytest and its plugins are installed by:

-# If using a standard hyperspy install pip install hyperspy[test] # Or, from a hyperspy local development directory pip install -e .[test] # Or just installing the dependencies using conda conda install -c conda-forge pytest pytest-mpl
+# If using a standard hyperspy install $ pip install hyperspy[tests] # Or, from a hyperspy local development directory $ pip install -e .[tests] # Or just installing the dependencies using conda $ conda install -c conda-forge pytest pytest-mpl

 To run them: